rasmushalland/ClrLocality/ClrBasics/readme.md

 Provides optimized and specialized versions of String and ToLookup.

 This project provides a few compact string classes optimized for short strings.
-This can be very useful to reduce garbage collection times when storing millions of relatively short strings.
+This can be very useful to reduce garbage collection duration/pause when storing millions of relatively short strings.

 Finally, it provides hardware-specific optimized versions of some arithmetic operations which are important for the speed of some algorithms and libraries.